12 Different Types of Ant Mounds

 An ant bed isn’t where an ant sleeps, but rather the name of the little pile of debris surrounding the entrances to a nest.
 These little barriers serve a very real function, providing a fortification around the entrance that helps prevent flooding and other dangers.

-They’re often made of excavated materials such as clay, pebbles, sand, or soil, but may also include harvested materials including manure, pine needles, or even use urine as a mortar.
+They’re often made of excavated materials such as clay, pebbles, sand, or soil.
+However, they can also include harvested materials including manure, pine needles, or even use urine as a mortar.

 The bed is built with new materials placed at the top to tumble outwards, preventing debris from falling back into the nest.
 Over time, rain can make these beds harden, at which point they may begin to grow into ant hills.